Embarrassing Failed Prophecies

 Daniel Predicts the "end" would come in 70 AD

-While Adventists teach God's covenant with Israel ended with the stoning of Stephen (~34 AD?), the reality is that God's covenant terminated with the destruction of Jerusalem, the nation's capital, and the destruction of the temple, the nation's foremost religious symbol of their connection with God.
+While SDAs teach God's covenant with Israel ended with the stoning of Stephen (~34 AD?), the reality is that God's covenant terminated with the destruction of Jerusalem, the nation's capital, and the destruction of the temple, the nation's foremost religious symbol of their connection with God.
 The "times of the Gentiles" (Luke 21:24) began after the dispersion of the Jews.
 This happened in 70 AD when the Jews were scattered throughout the world and many were taken hostage by the Romans.4 At this point in time Jesus says "Jerusalem shall be trodden down of the Gentiles."
 (Luke 21:24) This is exactly what the Bible teaches in Daniel 9:24:

 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.